Henri Navarre: Biography

 After the Armistice of 22 June 1940, Navarre was appointed head of the intelligence and counter-espionage bureau of General Maxime Weygand in Algiers.
 When he was recalled in 1942 for his anti-German activities, he went underground, joining the Resistance as head of the ORA.
 He commanded an armored regiment of the 1st Army in the liberation of France.

-He was promoted to Brigadier General in 1945 and posted to Germany, where he held various positions including that of commander of 5e division blindée (5th Armored Division) and Chief of Staff of Marshal Alphonse Juin.
-He remained in Germany until May 1953, except for a brief assignment as a Division Commander in Algeria from 1948 to 1949.
+He was promoted to brigadier general in 1945 and posted to Germany, where he held various positions including that of commander of 5e division blindée (5th Armored Division) and chief of staff of Marshal Alphonse Juin.
+He remained in Germany until May 1953, except for a brief assignment as a division commander in Algeria from 1948 to 1949.

-Navarre was appointed Général de corps d'armée, equivalent of Lieutenant General, in 1952.
+Navarre was appointed général de corps d'armée, equivalent of lieutenant general, in 1952.

-In May 1953, Navarre replaced Raoul Salan as Commander of French forces in Indochina, in the midst of a war with the Viet Minh that was going badly.
-The French government wanted to stabilize the situation so that they could begin peace negotiations on favorable terms: military victory was no longer an objective.
+On 27 May 1953, Navarre replaced Raoul Salan as commander of French forces in Indochina, in the midst of a war with the Viet Minh that was going badly.
+The French government wanted to stabilize the situation so that they could begin peace negotiations on favorable terms; military victory was no longer an objective.

 Navarre's instructions were to insure the safety of the troops under his command.
 Instead, he undertook Operation Castor on 20 November 1953.
 Five French battalions parachuted into Điện Biên Phủ in the Mường Thanh Valley, a 20-km-long, 6-km-wide basin surrounded by hills.
 Navarre hoped to draw the Viet Minh into a pitched battle where he hoped to defeat them.

 Authorities in France did not learn of the operation until six hours after it started.

 Things went wrong almost immediately.
 The French position came under heavy, unanticipated artillery fire from the surrounding hills.
 Troops were unable to execute any missions beyond the valley floor, limiting actions to patrols and local counterattacks.
 It became increasingly difficult to bring in supplies by air, or to provide air support.